 What I’ve described might sound pretty bad, but that’s because I’m only talking about depression – not the other bits of life.
 But it’s not always like that at all.
 Like everyone else, people who live with depression have ups and downs.
 Sometimes the ups are great, and even the “downs” aren’t the end of the world.
 It’s something you have to learn to manage.
 There are even parts of your personality you come to be thankful for that are probably depression-related in some way.
 Depression isn’t something in addition to me.
 It’s a feature of me, or at least that’s how I’ve come to see it, and in some ways – but certainly not all the time – come to embrace.
 The best illustration of how that works (although no illustration is perfect), is the “black dog” video.
 I don’t really relate to the “stigma” of depression mentioned in the video, because I don’t feel stigmatised by it, although I know that some people feel that way.

 Like I said, I generally self-manage, and I do pretty well.
 I can imagine plenty of people who would hear me tell you the things I’ve said here and say “What?
 You?
 But you’re so happy!”
 I find things that make me happy, and I do them.
-Doing physical things, making things, being creative, exerting yourself (I plan to be back in weight training soon), those things have all been really good for me.
+I was on a Naturopathic Doctor site and learnt that doing physical things, making things, being creative, exerting yourself in weight training, those things can be really good for you.
 And as you’d expect, given that I’m a Christian, my relationship with God has a really important role to play in making some of this more bearable, in making life more meaningful, in giving me hope and so on.
 But I’ve decided to think about whether or not I might be able to do even better.
 Therapy might not be for everyone, and it might not turn out to be for me, but I’m going to give it a try.
 We’ll see what happens – although I make no promise to keep anyone posted on how it goes.